Narigo/scalajs-fun/README.md

 Therefore, I went with [scala.rx](https://github.com/lihaoyi/scala.rx).
 It is not really the same as RxScala, but you can have reactive variables with it.
 It has a different API, but may be working in a similar way.

-## First video
+## Video 01

 As you cannot map with scala.rx but have `Var` and `Rx{}`, the code looks a bit different.

-Anyways, I think one can see the intention as it was in the courses video.
+## Video 02 - Main function and effects function

+To separate logic and effects, the code is split into two functions.
+As this was done, the next step is to use the sink (the `Rx[String]` in our case) and hand it over to multiple effects: Writing into DOM and writing into console.